snotskie/ttrpg/site/src/monstrosities.md

 ## Example Monstrosities

-For each example Monstrosity, the following table shows their die cap, how many Blessings they enter Endeavors with, their Statmia, and at what position(s) the Monstrosity's muddle buttons are placed.
+The following table shows a variety of example Monstrosities.
+For each, it shows their die cap, how many Blessings they enter Endeavors with, their Stamina, at what position(s) the Monstrosity's muddle buttons are placed, their Abilities (if any), and a brief possible description.

 ```@raw html
 <style>